effektif/admin-docs/docs/installation.rst

 Install Java
 ------------
 The application server requires a Java runtime environment in order to execute the Java backend of Effektif.
-Therefore, you have to install Java 8 64Bit or Java 7 64Bit on the application server.
+Therefore, you have to install Java 8 64Bit on the application server.
 You can download a respective installation package for your operating system here:

 https://www.java.com/en/download/manual.jsp